-On Monday, we bought the tickets online to fly on the Wednesday.
-We didn’t need visas and Chile had eliminated the reciprocity fee in Canada in November.
+On Monday, we bought the tickets online for the Wednesday flight.
+We didn’t need visas and Chile had eliminated the reciprocity fee with Canada in November.

 The flight was leaving from Montevideo, so we took the bus from Punta Del Este to the airport.
 Mark slept on my lap and the ride was smooth, but we arrived at the airport way too early—it was 3 p.m. and our flight was at 6:40 p.m.
 On the plus side, the airport was brand new, friendly and clean.
 On the downside, except for two McDonald’s and a small convenience store, there was nothing.

 Mark ran from one end to another, and then some more.
 I plugged in my laptop, connected to the free Wi-Fi and completed some work.
 We went to Mcdonald’s twice—Sundaes for the guys, a coffee for me later.

 Finally, we checked in and went through security and immigration to get our exit stamp.
 The process was fast and efficient.

 We boarded the blue LAN plane right on time and I started to hope some food would be served—I hadn’t eaten anything since breakfast in Punta Del Este.

 Mark ate his ham and cheese croissant, two chocolate cookies and half of my own croissant.
 Being a mother means that you have to share or give away your food.